saigegit/SAIGE-doc/docs/set_step2.md

 * Same as the single-variant association tests, conditional analysis based summary stats can be performed (**--condition**)

-1. In Step 1, if a sparse GRM was used for fitting the null model and no variance ratios were estimated, in Step 2, use the same sparse GRM (--sparseGRMFile, --sparseGRMSampleIDFile) as input
+1. If a sparse GRM was used for fitting the null model and no variance ratios were estimated, in Step 2, use the same sparse GRM (--sparseGRMFile, --sparseGRMSampleIDFile) as input

     ```
     Rscript step2_SPAtests.R        \